astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 \end{bmatrix}
 }
 ```
-The subscript $x$ is to remind us that the relative velocity is
+The subscript $x$ is to remind us that the relative velocity is in the
-in the $x$ direction.
-If that were not the case, the matrix
+$x$ direction.
+If that were not the case, the matrix would look a lot
-would look a lot more complicated!
-Note that this formulation
+more complicated!
+Note that this formulation is based on the diagram
-is based on the diagram in Figure 4.1 -- if the velocity were in
+in {numref}`stwithvecfig` -- if the velocity were in the opposite
-the opposite direction, the $\beta_R$ would become $-\beta_R$,
+direction, the $\beta_R$ would become $-\beta_R$, the **inverse
-the **inverse Lorentz transformation**.
+Lorentz transformation**.

 ## Examples of Lorentz Transformations